ulikoehler/YakDB/ZKVStore/doc/graph-model.md

 table for each entity that supports extended attributes

 The key shall be defined by the following EBNF grammar (where *Entity ID* is the respective entity iden:
-    Key = Entity Identifier, '\x1E' (* ASCII Group separator *), Identifier (* Attribute key *)
+    Key = Entity Identifier, '\x1D' (* ASCII Group separator *), Identifier (* Attribute key *)
     Value = Identifier (* Attribute value *)
 where *Key* and *Value* denote the key and value of the database entry respectively.

 ## Nodes

-Nodes or vertices are entity that are identified by an [[Identifier]].
+Nodes or vertices are entity that are uniquely identified by an [[Identifier]].

 Nodes may (but do not need to) have basic and extended attributes.

+### Node serialization format

+The node table shall contain exactly one entry for each node.
+The key shall be equivalent to the node identifier ("node ID").
+The value in the node table shall be equivalent to the value of the serialized basic attribute set (therefore it is zero-sized if the basic attribute set is empty)

+### Node API

 The API shall provide at least the following functionality for nodes:
     - void addNode(id)
     - void removeNode(id)
     - bool nodeExists(id)
-plus the respective functions
+plus the respective functions for basic and extended attributes.

-### Node serialization format

-The node table shall contain exactly one entry for each node.
-The key shall be equivalent to the node identifier ("node ID").
-The value shall be equivalent to the value of the serialized basic attribute set (therefore it is zero-sized if the basic attribute set is emtpy)
+As long as the same functionality is provided, alternative names or semantics may be used.

 ## Edges

-Edges are entities that are identified by an [[Identifier]].
+Edges are entities that are uniquely identified by:
+    - A type (may be zero-length)
+    - A source node
+    - A destination node
+    - (Implicitly) a direction

+### Ingoing and outgoin edge forms

+In order to support fast retrieal of both ingoing and outgoing edges of nodes, both forms need to be represented in the database (for the same node)

+### Edge types

+In order to support rapid application development, the graph model supports optional types for each edge.

+In the database, edge types act as a prefix (which is empty on default), so searching for edges is specific the edge type and not affected by edges of other types.

+For extremely large datasets, it is recommended to consider the option of using a separate edge table with the same node table.

+### Directed and undirected edges

+The graph model described in this document supports only directed edges.

+However, the application may consider an edge undirected, if the same edge exists in both directions.
+The graph API should provide a high-level wrapper to write undirected edges.
+If any such wrapper is implemented in a particular graph API, the implementation shall write and update both edges.
+If applicable, both edges shall be updated in a single request to ensure consistence.

+Any API implementation for undirected edges may assume both directions of an undirected edge have been written correctly, so when a read request for an undirected edge is issued, only one direction may be read.
+If any function is implemented in such a way, the documentation must clearly state the direction that is read first and provide an indication to the user what happens if an edge is read that is only provided in one direction.
+Additionally, the API may provide a function that allows to check if both directions of an edge equal.

+API developers must consider that 'updating both edges' for undirected edges effectively yields 4 individual key/value pairs, because each individual edge must be written in its active and its passive form

+### Edge serialization format

+The key (= edge identifier) in the edge table is defined by the following EBNF grammar:
+    Direction = '\x0E' (* For outgoing edges *) | '\x0F' (* For ingoing edges *) ;
+    Edge type = Identifier || '' (* Type identifier *) ;
+    Key = Edge type, '\x1F' (* ASCII Unit separator *), Identifier (* Source node *), Direction, Identifier (* Destination node *) ;
+The value in the edge table shall be equivalent to the value of the serialized basic attribute set (therefore it is zero-sized if the basic attribute set is empty)

+Note that per definition, edges without type are prefixed by '\x1F'.
+This has been chosen deliberately over omitting the prefix in this case to avoid increasing implementation complexity.

+In any case, both directions of the same edge (ingoing + outgoing) shall be written.
+Both directions should be written in the same write batch/transaction.

+The ASCII 0xE (Shift Out) and 0xF (Shift In) have been chosen because of the similarity of their names to the edge directions, even if their original purpose is different.

+Additionally, because of the requirement that identifiers only have characters >= 0x20, edge identifiers are generally unique in respect to source & destination nodes.

+##### Edge identifier examples

+For an example, we assume a graph with nodes A,B and C that has the following edges
+    - A -> B, default type
+    - A -> C, default type
+    - C -> B, type "foo"

+The API shall, given only this information, write exactly these keys, all with empty values.
+Newlines must not be appended at the end of each line.
+    - \x1FA\x0EB
+    - \x1FB\x0FA
+    - \x1FA\x0EC
+    - \x1FC\x0FA
+    - foo\x1FC\x0EB
+    - foo\x1FB\x0FC

+### Edge API

+The API shall provide at least the following functionality for edges:
+    - void addEdge(source, target, type='')
+    - void removeEdge(source, target, type='')
+    - void edgeExists(source, target, type='')
+plus the respective functions for basic and extended attributes.
+As long as the same functionality is provided, alternative names or semantics may be used.